 While our results support a model in which bS21 proteins in F. tularensis regulate gene expression at the level of translation, it is clear that bS21 homologs in Gammaproteobacteria exert their effects in a manner distinct from bS21 homologs in Bacteroidia.
 The bS21 proteins in F. tularensis and F. johnsoniae differ significantly at the amino acid level, particularly in the variable C-terminal (Jha et al., 2020).
 In Bacteroidia, there are multiple conserved C-terminal residues required for bS21 to interact with the ASD that are not conserved in other bacterial lineages, including the Gammaproteobacteria.
 Thus, in the current study we aim to understand the mechanisms by which bS21-2 affects translation in F. tularensis.

-Using qPCR and immunoblot analyses, we show that bS21-2 and the RNA-binding protein Hfq both influence T6SS protein abundance, but do not act in a coordinated manner and function via distinct pathways.
+Using qPCR and immunoblot analyses, we show that bS21-2 and the RNA-binding protein Hfq both govern T6SS protein abundance, but do not act in a coordinated manner and function via distinct pathways.
 Through reporter assays using translational fusions, we see that the 5´ untranslated region (5´ UTR) of some transcripts is sufficient to cause differences in protein production if bS21-2 is lost, indicating that these 5´ UTRs are responsive to bS21-2.
 By mutagenizing the sequences of bS21-2-responsive 5´ UTRs, we also found that transcripts with ideal SD sequences do not require bS21-2 for efficient translation.
-In an attempt to identify which component of the 5´ UTR is driving the responsiveness to bS21-2, we concluded that the secondary structure of the leader sequence does not play a clear role and two STREME-identified motifs that are enriched in bS21-2-impacted genes are not needed to cause changes in protein abundance.
+In an attempt to identify which component of the 5´ UTR is driving the responsiveness to bS21-2, we concluded that the secondary structure of the leader sequence does not play a clear role and two STREME-identified motifs that are enriched in bS21-2-controlled genes are not needed to cause changes in protein abundance.
 Finally, we identified a short nucleotide sequence in the 5´ UTR of mraY that is critical for bS21-2-mediated translation.
 Our findings reveal that an r-protein homolog, bS21-2, governs protein abundance by influencing translation from mRNA species with specific leader sequences.

 Results